Generalized homology and Atiyah-Hirzebruch spectral sequence in crystalline symmetry protected topological phenomena: Introduction

-In crystalline SPT phases, the notion of higher-order SPT phases is of importance to highlight the difference from SPT phases protected only by onsite symmetry.~\cite{BenalcazarScience,BenalcazarPRB,FF17,SchindlerHigher,SongFangFangHigher17, LangbehnHigher17,FangMapping,KhalafPRX18AII,KhalafPRB18Higher,LukaPRB18SecondOrder,TB18} An $n$-th order SPT phase in $d$-space dimensions is an SPT phase showing an anomalous surface state localized on a $(d-n)$-dimensional spatial region on the boundary.
-At first, the higher-order SPT phases are discovered in free fermionic SPT phases and later re-interpreted in known SPT phases from the perspective of the layer construction.
-Trifunovic and Brouwer~\cite{TB18} found a fundamental structure behind the crystalline SPT phases: there is a filtration $0 \subset F_0 h_n^G \subset \cdots \subset F_d h_n^G = h_n^G(X)$ for the classification of crystalline SPT phases (the notation here is introduced in Sec.~\ref{sec:ahss}) with respect to the space dimension of which the layer construction is defined, and the quotient $F_p h^G_n / F_{p-1} h^G_n$ is the classification of $(d-p+1)$-dimensional higher-order SPT phases.
-In Sec.~\ref{sec:ahss}, we show that the filtration structure holds true for SPT phases including many-body interaction and can be formulated properly.
+The notion of higher-order SPT phases is of importance to crystalline systems and highlights the difference between crystalline SPT phases and SPT phases protected only by onsite symmetries~\cite{BenalcazarScience,BenalcazarPRB,FF17,SchindlerHigher,SongFangFangHigher17, LangbehnHigher17,FangMapping,KhalafPRX18AII,KhalafPRB18Higher,LukaPRB18SecondOrder,TB18}.
+An $n$-th order SPT phase in $d$ space dimensions is an SPT phase that exhibits an anomalous surface state localized on a $(d-n)$-dimensional spatial edge on the boundary.
+Historically, higher-order SPT phases were first discovered in free fermionic systems and interpreted in known phases from the perspective of layer construction.
+Huang et al.~\cite{HSHH17} and Trifunovic and Brouwer~\cite{TB18} found a fundamental structure behind crystalline SPT phases: there is a filtration $0 \subset F_0 h_n^G \subset \cdots \subset F_d h_n^G = h_n^G(X)$ for the classification of crystalline SPT phases (the notation here is introduced in Sec.~\ref{sec:ahss}) with respect to the space dimension for which the layer construction is defined so that the quotient $F_p h^G_n / F_{p-1} h^G_n$ is the classification of $(d-p+1)$-dimensional higher-order SPT phases.
+In Sec.~\ref{sec:ahss}, we show that the filtration structure holds true for SPT phases with many-body interactions and demonstrate how it may be properly formulated.

-For a generic mathematical framework to describe SPT phases, Kitaev~\cite{Kit13,Kit15} pointed out and proposed that the ``space of SRE states" obeys the $\Omega$-spectrum in the generalized cohomology.~\cite{Xio17,CharlesAris18,GT17} The nature of degrees of freedom such as bosons or fermions is encoded in the $\Omega$-spectrum.
+Kitaev~\cite{Kitaev_Stony_Brook_2011_invertible_1, Kit13, Kit15} pointed out that the physical properties of invertible states imply that the ``spaces of invertible states" of different dimensions form an $\Omega$-spectrum in the sense of generalized cohomology, which gives us a general mathematical framework for describing SPT phases~\cite{Xio17,CharlesAris18,GT17}.
+The nature of the microscopic degrees of freedom (i.e., bosons versus fermions) is encoded in the $\Omega$-spectrum.
+That is, there is one $\Omega$-spectrum for bosonic SPT phases and another $\Omega$-spectrum for fermionic SPT phases.
 Kitaev proposed that the classification of $d$-dimensional SPT phases with onsite $G_i$ symmetry is given by the generalized cohomology $h^d(BG_i)$, where $h^*(-)$ is the generalized cohomology theory associated with the $\Omega$-spectrum and $BG_i$ is the classifying space of $G_i$.